cisco-open/ndfc-roles/README.md

 ndfc_vrf_all                   | merge/delete all vrfs in a fabric, given ``fabric_name``
 ndfc_vrf_replaced              | Update (replaced) a vrf, given ``fabric_name``, ``vrf_name``

 \* The Roles marked with \* are examples showing how one can use cisco.dcnm.dcnm_query to glean various information from devices.
-There are not used within any of the other Roles.
+These are not used within any of the other Roles.